-and to fall in love with it.
+It is easy to learn Chaos Corona – and to fall in love with it.

 No–one calls themselves a “3D Technician” – everyone rightly calls themselves a 3D artist, and that means your tools should be as close to invisible as possible so they don’t get in the way of your creativity.

-Corona Renderer is one of the easiest to learn render engines.
+Chaos Corona is one of the easiest to learn render engines.
 Its setup really is as simple as pressing “Render”!
 Most new users will learn Corona Renderer in just one day, and fall in love with it over the next few.

-Corona Renderer is also compatible with the core V–Ray Materials and V–Ray Lights, which allows you to render those using Corona even if V–Ray is not installed.
+Chaos Corona is also compatible with the core V–Ray Materials and V–Ray Lights, which allows you to render those using Corona even if V–Ray is not installed.
 This is ideal for downloading V–Ray assets from model stores, or if you already have a library of assets in V–Ray format, or if you are studio using both engines, and so on.
 Below is a V–Ray scene rendered in V–Ray and in Corona – can you tell which is which?

 Check out which V-Ray features are supported – and support will be growing in the future.

 Whether this is your first time adding a new renderer, or you are already a pro who has used many different engines, you’ll find Chaos Corona’s ease of use to be refreshing!